caspark/rust-game-of-life-exercises/README.md

     cargo build --release && time game-of-life bench mine

 Try to get your real time elapsed for a run as low as possible.

+Tips:

+* On Linux, [`perf` and Valgrind's `cachegrind` are good profiling tools](https://doc.rust-lang.org/book/second-edition/ch16-01-threads.html); you're on your own for MacOS.
+* Parallelism is easiest to do via [Rust's](https://doc.rust-lang.org/book/second-edition/ch16-01-threads.html) support.
+* If you need to communicate between threads, use channels (`mpsc::channel` or the `chan` crate) or `std::sync`'s primitives (like `Mutex`).
+* A vector (`Vec`) of booleans is fairly efficient but a bit vector might be more efficient.
+* You might want to look into Rust's SIMD support if you have experience with that.